v3garomer0/PRADA/README.md

 shapely (python-shapely)

-cython (for installing the next package skelearn through pip)
+cython (for installing the next package sklearn through pip)

 sklearn (maybe through python pip if it is not in the official of your distro repository)